The Sisters of Mercy in Brentwood bought a holiday home in Frinton-on-Sea in 1924, and then in September 1926 they established St. Philomena's

 The life and work of St Joseph's Convent and St. Philomena's School continued to prosper throughout the 1960s.
 By 1973 there were three sisters in St Philomena's - Sr M Brigid - Headteacher, Sr M Juliana Cassidy - Teacher and Sr M Goretti Glynn - Teacher.
 By 1975 Sr M Angela Holton was appointed Headteacher with Sr Vianney Carroll as her Assistant.
 She was succeeded by Sister Marie Raymond in 1982.

-Early in 1987 St Philomena’s Educational Trust was formed to maintain the smooth running of the School and to continue the high ideals set by the Sisters.
-The first lay Headteacher, Mrs Josephine Geldard, was appointed to St. Philomena’s School.
+Early in 1987 St Philomena's Educational Trust was formed to maintain the smooth running of the School and to continue the high ideals set by the Sisters.
+The first lay Headteacher, Mrs Josephine Geldard, was appointed to St. Philomena's School.
 Mrs Bernadette Buck succeeded her in 1992.
 In 1996 the School established Clover House in a neighbouring property.
 This was named after Father Donald Clover who was Parish priest for 43 years until 1995 and was a great supporter of the School.
-This was followed in 2002 by the addition of Jubilee House which now houses the Early Years Department.
-Our present Headteacher is Mrs Barbara McKeown who joined the School in April 2011.
+This was followed in 2002 by the addition of Jubilee House which now houses the School's Resource Centre for Art, Music and Science.